Students handing out flyers on the UW campus to advocate for immigrant rights.

 “As a gay man, I wanted to experience the vibrant and welcoming community Seattle is known for,” Sanchez says.
 “And after I learned what the UW was about, how it’s very progressive and the research happening there has led to amazing innovations, I was really drawn to it.”

-This month, Quiroz Sanchez graduates from the University of Washington College of Arts & Sciences with bachelor’s degrees in psychology and law, societies & justice.
-He has held leadership roles on campus, mentored high school students, and become a powerful voice for undocumented UW students.
+In June, Quiroz Sanchez graduated from the University of Washington College of Arts & Sciences with a BS in psychology and a BA in law, societies & justice.
+He held leadership roles on campus, mentored high school students, and became a powerful voice for undocumented UW students.
 He hopes to one day serve his Pasco community as a therapist, offering free or low-cost mental health services to immigrants.
-To that end, he will begin a Department of Psychology master’s program in Applied Child & Adolescent Psychology this summer.
+To that end, he has entered a Department of Psychology master’s program in Applied Child & Adolescent Psychology.

 “To this day, my mother is always asking how much longer I’ll be in Seattle,” Quiroz Sanchez says.
 “When I told her I was admitted to the master’s program, she said, ‘Oh my god, another year,’” he laughs.